 There will also be opportunities for curbing your lifestyle to reduce costs, such as reducing the urge to dine out at restaurants, visit coffee shops, or buy new clothes.

-For certain there are ways to reduce costs, but it takes energy and discipline to modify your lifestyle choices, so we find it is better to budget for moderate change, ensuring that you are planning your itinerary and saving the right amount of money for the anticipated spend.
+For certain there are ways to reduce costs, but it takes energy and discipline to modify your lifestyle choices.
+We find it’s better to budget for moderate, not drastic, change.
+This ensures we’re planning our itinerary and saving the right amount of money for the realistic spend.

-If you are planning on dramatic changes, then attempt to make the changes before you leave on your adventure.
-This way, if the change fails to meet expectations, then you can accommodate it in your budget before you leave.
+If you’re planning on dramatic changes, then attempt to make the changes before you leave on your adventure.
+This way, if the change fails to meet expectations, you can accommodate it in your budget before you leave.

-An added advantage of budgeting for moderate change, if you do happen to develop more frugal spending habits while you travel, then you have budget surplus, giving you the upside to spend money elsewhere.
+An added advantage of budgeting for moderate change, if you do happen to develop more frugal spending habits while you travel, then you’ll have budget surplus, giving you upside to spend elsewhere or stay out longer.

 Increasing Expenses for a Category

-When you embark on an adventure, you will incur costs not normally associated with your daily life.
+When you embark on an adventure, you’ll incur costs not normally associated with your daily life.

 These may be hard to spot, but the more research you do about your anticipated adventure, then the more likely you are to identify those expenses and build them into the budget.

-In our situation, our lifestyle is changing in a pretty dramatic way in that we are becoming nomadic.
-As a result, we have dramatically increased the amount we expect to spend each month on car and RV expenses and fuel.
+In our situation, our lifestyle is changing in a pretty dramatic way in that we’re becoming nomadic.
+As a result, we’ve increased the amount we expect to spend each month on car, RV, and fuel expenses.

-For our cross country trip, we’re estimating that we will burn two tanks of fuel per week.
+For our cross country trip, we’re estimating we’ll burn two tanks of fuel per week.
 One tank to get from one campsite to another, and then another tank to run errands and explore for the week.
 Pile on the increased oil changes and unexpected repairs, and we expect a 215% increase in auto and fuel related costs.

-We also feel the need to increase our monthly spend on entertainment.
-After all, we are embarking on the adventure to have fun with the family.
-We will be taking advantage of as many free, fun family activities as possible, such as hiking, beaches, and swimming, but we expect we will pay for some museums, zoos, tours, and the occasional movie.
+We also estimate the need to increase our monthly spend on entertainment.
+After all, we’re embarking on the adventure to have fun with the family.
+We’ll be taking advantage of as many free, fun family activities as possible, such as hiking, beaches, and swimming, but we expect we’ll pay for some museums, zoos, tours, and the occasional movie.